 #4 Budget to cover your repayments.

-After you have been approved for a payday or instalment loan, your repayments will generally start on your next payday, so make sure your budget considers the amounts of your repayments.
+After you have been approved for a payday or instalment loan, your repayments will generally start on your next payday, so make sure your budget consider the amounts of your repayments.
 Just as it is easy to forget you still need to pay for a purchase you made on a credit card until you get the bill, it is easy to forget that you need to repay your short-term loan before your payments are due.
 If you can’t cover off your monthly needs and the loan payment, you should explore other options.

 #5 Understand the downsides of fast approvals.